dalibo/emaj/docs/en/architecture.rst

 The name of **event triggers** starts with `emaj_` and ends with `_trg`.

-Schemas
-*******

-All technical objects created at E-Maj installation are located into the schema named **emaj**.

-By default, all objects linked to a tables group are created in the main schema *emaj*.
-But it is possible to locate these objects in one or several **secondary schemas**.
-Secondary schemas' names start with `emaj`, only their suffix being parametrized in :ref:`tables groups definition <emaj_group_def>`.

-Only one technical object is not located into the emaj schema: the event trigger *emaj_protection_trg* belongs to the public schema.

 Tablespaces
 ***********

 When the extension is installed, the E-Maj technical tables are stored into the default tablespace set at instance or database level or explicitely set for the current session.

 The same rule applies for log tables and index.
 But using :ref:`tables group parameters <emaj_group_def>`, it is also possible to store log tables and/or their index into specific tablespaces.